St Columba's Church - Crieff

 We have a variety of other teaching and social events on the go – do visit the events page to see what's happening at the moment and read the magazine to see what has happened.

-- Tuesday 7.30pm Bible Study and Prayer (check venue in events – often at someone's home)
+- 7.30 p.m. - Bible Study and Prayer.
+(Check venue in events – this is usually held at someone's home.)

 OFFICE OF SCOTTISH CHARITY REGULATOR REFERENCE SC 023267

 ‘And I saw in the morning so clearly a child's

 Forgotten mornings when he walked with his mother

 From Dylan Thomas: Poem in October

 Stones tell us stories,

 nature teaches us wisdom